Introduction to Multiple Linear Regression

 - Suppose an analyst wants to know the price of the house then his linear equation will be the area of land as the independent variable and the price as the dependent variable.
 But in reality, more features affect the price of the house.
 The price of the house depends on other predictors like the floors in the house, Number of bedrooms, age of the house, etc. To understand the relationship in which multiple independent variables are involved, we use multiple linear regression.

-Having an idea about the multiple linear regression lets understand the maths behind it.
+Having an idea about multiple linear regression lets us understand the maths behind it.

 Equation in Multiple Linear Regression

 Below we explain the equation in Multiple Linear Regression:

 The hypothesis or the model of the multiple linear regression is given by the equation: